lifan0127/nifi-langchain/README.md

 | Model | langchain.model. | langchain.model.model_name (set model name, e.g. 'gpt-4-turbo') |
 | Retriever | langchain.retriever. | langchain.retriever. |

-The `RunnableParallelStart` and `RunnableParallelMerge` processors should be used in pairs, with `RunnableParallelStart` defining paralle paths.
+The `RunnableParallel` and `RunnableParallelMerge` processors should be used in pairs, with `RunnableParallel` defining paralle paths.
 Each custom property prefixed with `nifi.runnable_parallel.` define a new output relationship to route your flowfile.
 For example, custom property `nifi.runnable_parallel.context` defines a new `context` relationship.

 ## Contribution